BracketSpace/Notification/readme.txt

 * [Changed] Notification (in "type" context) has been renamed to Carrier.
 * [Changed] The View object is not injected anymore to any Class, all use the `notification_create_view` function.
 * [Changed] ScreenHelp class has been renamed to Screen and render methods from PostType class has been moved to this new class.
+* [Changed] Notifications are now loaded on every page load and the Trigger action is not executing at all if no Notification is using it.
 * [Removed] Trigger usage tracking.

 = Compatibility breaking changes =